What is the Disability Access Fund?

 - Once funding for the year is paid, it will not be reclaimed even if the child leaves the setting

-- If a child receiving DAF moves from one setting to another within a financial year, the new setting is not eligible to receive any Disability Access Funding for this child within the same financial year (1st April to 31st March).
+- If a child receiving DAF moves from one setting to another within a financial year, the new setting is not eligible to receive any Disability Access Funding for this child until the anniversary of the first claim.